This isn’t just about functionality

 Why do implementations fail?
 The answers I hear and read about usually focus on the software.
 “The software doesn’t work!” or some variation of that is confidentially stated as a factual analysis of the situation.
 Of course the software doesn’t work.
 As I’ve stated, ERP software that isn’t implemented is useless.

-The real reasons behind failed implementations are twofold.
-First, there was not an adequate transfer of knowledge from the ERP consultants to the end users.
-The role of the ERP implementation consultants is to work closely with the implementation committee to develop new procedures that meet the company’s goals and take full advantage of the functionality the software provides.
+The real reasons behind failed implementations are threefold.
+First, there was not an adequate development of new processes and procedures.
+The role of the ERP implementation consultants is to work closely with the implementation committee to develop new processes and procedures that meet the company’s goals and take full advantage of the functionality the software provides.
+Think about it this way: The current processes and procedures are based on the tools you currently have to run your business (different software packages that aren’t integrated, spreadsheets, etc.).
+Since you are changing the tools to an integrated ERP, the processes and procedures need to change.
+If they don’t, you will never take advantage of the ERP’s potential.
+It will be limited because of your outdated processes and procedures.

-The other issue is not testing the procedures.
-The first layer of testing is done to prove the new procedures developed by the ERP consultants actually do provide the desired outcome.
+The second issue is not testing the processes and procedures.
+The first layer of testing is done to prove the new processes and procedures developed by the ERP consultants actually do provide the desired outcome.
 Once that is proven, the end users can be trained.
 The second layer of testing is done to prove that the users are indeed trained.
-Great ERP and great procedures still represent nothing more than potential.
-The ERP consultants turn potential into reality, and the end users following the procedures created by the consultants, ultimately execute and deliver on the success of the implementation.
+Great ERP and great processes and procedures still represent nothing more than potential.
+The ERP consultants turn potential into reality, and the end users following the processes and procedures created by the consultants, ultimately execute and deliver on the success of the implementation.

 Are ERP implementation consultants more important than the software’s functionality?